 But wait!
 There is an exception.
 When you get your back pay check, Social Security will not count that money for nine months.
 Since you will receive three checks, each six months apart, this will give you some extra time to spend the money.
 Make sure you spend it and get down below the limit in time… or they may want some money back!

 SSDI Only: There are no time limits or restrictions from Social Security.
 You can spend or save as much money as you wish in any way you wish.
 However, saving your back pay can cause problems if you have debt or if you are also on food stamps, medicaid or other programs.
-See below.
+See above.